Xalgorithms/general-documentation/setup/ubuntu.md

 ### Clone Repositories

 It is recommended to clone the following repositories to the same folder in your home directory.
-For instructions on how to install and use git, please refer to [this tutorial](https://guides.github.com/introduction/git-handbook/). `sudo dnf install git` will install and prepare git for basic cloning.
+For instructions on how to install and use git, please refer to [this tutorial](https://guides.github.com/introduction/git-handbook/). `sudo apt install git` will install and prepare git for basic cloning.

 ```bash
 mkdir Xalgo